 Deciding to seek substance abuse treatment is a huge step.
 Although it may be daunting to think about medical bills at this crucial time, it’s important you understand what kind of help you can expect from your insurance provider.
 Use the steps discussed above to help you determine your addiction coverage.

-We provide a wide range of substance abuse treatment services.
+We can connect you to a wide range of substance abuse treatment services.
 Let us help you take the first step toward recovery.